Ansem93/Autohotkey-Automatic-switch-multiple-monitor-and-tv/README.md

 Hi!
 I created this script for AutoHotKey 2 to switch back and forth between my TV and my desk.
-The main issue to made it automatic was that my TV was keeping the HDMI always active, so I had to use the ping to check if it was actually turned on.

 What the script does is straight forward:
 - If the TV respond to ping: